Learnosity/learnosity-sdk-ruby/README.md

 [(Back to top)](#table-of-contents)

 ### **How it works**
 Let's walk through the code for this standalone assessment example.
-The source files are included under the [/example/lrn-sdk-rails/] folder.
+The source files are included under the `docs/quickstart/lrn-sdk-rails/` folder.

-The first section of code is a controller file in Ruby, ([index_controller.rb]) from [/learnosity-sdk-ruby/examples/lrn-sdk-rails/app/controllers/] and it is executed server-side.
+The first section of code is a controller file in Ruby, [index_controller.rb](docs/quickstart/lrn-sdk-rails/app/controllers/index_controller.rb) from `docs/quickstart/lrn-sdk-rails/app/controllers/` and it is executed server-side.
 It constructs a set of configuration options for Items API, and securely signs them using the consumer key.
-We also add a few lines to ([application.rb]) for our Learnosity credentials.
-The second section is HTML and JavaScript in an [ERB](https://docs.ruby-lang.org/en/2.3.0/ERB.html) template ([index.html.erb]) and is executed client-side, once the page is loaded in the browser.
+We also add a few lines to [application.rb](docs/quickstart/lrn-sdk-rails/config/application.rb) for our Learnosity credentials.
+The second section is HTML and JavaScript in an [ERB](https://docs.ruby-lang.org/en/2.3.0/ERB.html) template [index.html.erb](docs/quickstart/lrn-sdk-rails/app/views/index/index.html.erb) and is executed client-side, once the page is loaded in the browser.
 It renders and runs the assessment functionality.

 [(Back to top)](#table-of-contents)

 ### **Server-side code**
-We start by including some LearnositySDK helpers in [index_controller.rb]- they'll make it easy to generate and sign the config options, and unique user and session IDs.
+We start by including some LearnositySDK helpers in [index_controller.rb](docs/quickstart/lrn-sdk-rails/app/controllers/index_controller.rb) - they'll make it easy to generate and sign the config options, and unique user and session IDs.

 ``` ruby
 require 'learnosity/sdk/request/init' # Learnosity helper.